demogorgi/polynomialLongDivision/README.md

 # polynomialLongDivision
-Polynomial long divison in finite fields with command line and Latex output by Uwe Gotzes
+Polynomial long divison in finite fields with shell and Latex output by Uwe Gotzes

 Example: